martinsumner/riak_kv/docs/QueryAPI.md

 regex ( IN_ID identifier , REGEX string , OUT_ID_LIST identifier_list )

 - use a regular expression to extract new projected attributes as Key/Value pairs, where the REGEX must match the value of IN_ID and extract named capture groups that align with the attribute keys in the OUT_ID_LIST.
-All expected captures must exist in the input value for the projected attributes to be updated, otherwise the function passed on the map of projected attributes on unchanged.
+All expected captures must exist in the input value for the projected attributes to be updated, otherwise the function will pass on the map of projected attributes unchanged.

 map ( IN_ID identifier , COMP comparator , MAP_LIST mappings_list , DEFAULT operand , OUT_ID identifier )

-- to classify the value of an projected attribute the map function is used.
+- to classify the value of a projected attribute the map function is used.
 The MAP_LIST is a list of pairs, where the first element of the pair is a value to compare with, and the second element is a classification for a match against this  pair (the output value).
 The comparison between the value and the first element is done using the comparator COMP.
 If no element of the MAP_LIST returns a match against the input value, then the DEFAULT classification is used as the output value.
 The output value is added to the projected attributes using the OUT_ID identifier as the key.
 - this is generally used with term-based aggregators in queries (e.g. to create a combined term to count by).

 to_integer ( IN_ID identifier , OUT_ID identifier )